arcanistzed/custom-fonts/README.md

 Go to module settings and set the font families you want to use.

-*Google Fonts requires connection to Internet.*
+Using fonts from Google Fonts requires connection to Internet.
+You cannot load more than 100 fonts from Google Fonts.
+You also cannot load from more than 50 folders in your local fonts directory.

 ### Font loading issues